jrollin/rust-cli-workshop/6_api/README.md

     Err(e) => Err(e),
 }
 ```

 We have to deal with two types of Error :
  * error when doing HTTP call
- * error when deserialize
+ * error when deserializing

-When first error occurs we don't want to try deserialization
+When first error occurs we don't want to try deserialization.
+It breaks  the logic flow.

-To avoid `spaghetti code` we can use `question mark  ?` operator
+To avoid `spaghetti code` we can use `question mark  ?` operator :

 ```rust
 let query = format!("http://hn.algolia.com/api/v1/search?query={}", keyword);